I'm a provider

 Please wait while you are redirected.

 DESCRIPTIONCommercial laboratories offer panels of tests evaluating intracellular levels of micronutrients (essential vitamins and minerals).
-Potential uses of this test including screening for nutritional deficiencies in healthy individuals or those with chronic disease, and aiding in the diagnosis of disease in patients with generalized symptoms.
+Potential uses of this test include screening for nutritional deficiencies in healthy individuals or those with chronic disease, and aiding in the diagnosis of disease in patients with generalized symptoms.

 “Micronutrients” is a collective term used to describe essential vitamins and minerals.
 Adequate intake of micronutrients is important to the maintenance of health.
 Clinical deficiency states (states occurring after prolonged consumption of a diet lacking the nutrient that is treated by adding the nutrient to the diet) have been reported for vitamins A, B1, B12, C and D, selenium, and other micronutrients.
 Classic nutritional deficiency diseases are uncommon in the United States; most individuals derive sufficient nutrition from their diets alone or in combination with over-the-counter multivitamins.